 Identical to calling fopen(), fwrite(), and fclose() successively.

-You can also specify the data
+You can also specify the data parameter as an array

 (not multi-dimension arrays).
 This is equivalent to